-Woodstock needs additional affordable housing units for its current residents and employees in order to maintain a broad social-economic base.
-Workforce housing is needed for those in the tourist/service industries, as well as in fields as diverse as teaching, law enforcement and health care, to name a few, especially at entry level salaries.
-Zoning should allow for cluster housing units and other high-density forms of housing including accessory dwellings.
-Additional rental housing units are encouraged for all economic levels.
-The trend to convert residential units to commercial and/or professional use is discouraged in most cases, and repeated short-term rentals to transients in residential zones where the owner or primary tenant does not occupy the premises, are prohibited.
+Woodstock needs additional affordable housing units for its current residents and employees to maintain a broad social-economic base.
+Woodstock needs more workforce housing to provide homes near where people work.
+Zoning should allow for clustered housing development and other high-density forms of housing including accessory dwellings.
+Our zoning regulations should discourage the conversion of residential units to commercial use.
+They should also discourage investments in residential property for repeat short-term rentals to transients in residential zones where the owner or primary tenant does not occupy the premises.